Please fill out the form below to set up a meeting with Julie, the Campus Minister, to learn more about RCIA.

 Registration for the 2019-2020 year is now open.
 Please fill out the form on this page, or contact Julie (email@example.com) with any questions.

 How late is too late to join a group already in progress?

-Meetings begin mid-September, so by November is our cutoff date.
-No matter what the date, if you are interested, please contact Julie (email@example.com) for more information.
+Meetings begin mid-September, so November is the cutoff date for 2019-2020.
+No matter what the date, if you are interested, please contact Julie (firstname.lastname@example.org) for more information.

 Are there other time commitments besides Wednesday nights?

-- The Initiation Mass is held during the Saturday Easter Vigil.
+The Initiation Mass is held during the Saturday Easter Vigil on April 11, 2020.

 Is this a high-pressure program about becoming Catholic?

 Not at all.
 There is no pressure to receive the sacraments or to become Catholic.
 We simply want to provide the means necessary if that is what you decide God is calling you to.
 We are merely here to help you discern through prayer, instruction, discussion and community.